 The modern world requires us to be on-call or take late night emails.
 In that sense, it can be unrealistic to have the bedroom be a totally phone-free zone.
 There are still steps you can take to put a barrier between you and your phone.
 Why not make sure the phone is an arm’s reach away or on the dresser away from the bed with the volume on?

 Another idea: Use apps like Apple’s “Screen Time,” which can power down your phone for everything but phone calls for certain hours.
 That puts an extra barrier between your partner picking up their phone and scrolling when it’s in the room while still allowing them to use their phone for essential work duties.

 5. Set Aside an Hour of IRL Face Time Per Week

 If work and life continue to get in the way of trying to limit screen time every day, dedicate one hour to week phone-activities prioritizing eye contact and deep conversations, says Wijkstrom.
 If it happens on a Saturday morning before the kids are up, that’s when it happens.
 Sometimes, the weeks might be too crazy to focus on one another — but even just 60 minutes of intentional time can make a huge difference.

-6. If All Else Fails, Seek Couples Therapy.
+6. Seek Couples Therapy.

 If conversations and plans continue to fall flat, it might be time to seek a professional, says Wijkstrom.
 When that happens, your partner will understand that you’re stating a clear boundary — that their phone use is becoming a problem and hurting your relationship with them — and the outside help will provide some much-needed perspective.
 “If your partner really isn’t hearing you, and attending to your needs, that sounds pretty lonely.
 How happy can a relationship that breeds such loneliness be?” says Wijkstrom.
 “Everybody is entitled to their deal breakers and boundaries and knowing them intimately is very important.”